 Draw sizes will be up to 64 players.
 Doubles will begin Friday no earlier than 5:00 PM local time for 64 draws.
 Some may begin on Saturday if approved by the USTA Southern office.
 This level tournament will use the Curtis Consolation Draw if it is a 64 draw.
 If it’s a 32 draw, the consolation draw that will be used is “through the round of 16 will go into consolation."
 A quarterfinal playoff will be played.

 These tournaments will continue to be two waterfalled 16 draws (32 players selected per division).
-The tournament committee will have the option to host either the Extra Draws or Doubles.
+Doubles must be offered.

 National Championships: One of the two Southern Level 1 Championships in the age division the player is seeking endorsement.

 What is the USTA Southern Level 1-3 tournaments singles seeding criteria?

 Seeding shall be done using only the results from most recently published USTA Southern Combined Standings Lists of the division in the order in which players appear on the list.